Personnel security screening overview

 Why organizations must request the security screening of their employees

-A personnel security screening is required for employees who need to access federal protected or classified information, assets and work sites as part of a contract.
+A personnel security screening is required for employees who need to access federal protected or classified information, assets and work sites as part of a contract, subcontract or lease.
 It must be completed before work begins.

 Requesting a personnel security screening in an organization